shb/perch2-fieldtypes-customlist/README.md

 ---

-For example, if you want the user to be able to select a category from the shop app, you can write the following tag:
+**For instance**, if you want the user to be able to select a category from the shop app, you can write the following tag:

     <perch:content id="category" type="customlist" label="Select category"
                    page="shop" region="categories" options="categoryTitle" values="categorySlug"/>